We reveal the official breeding standard weight for Maine Coon cats and compare this to the actual average weight of this popular breed.

 How much do Maine Coon Kittens Weigh?

-A Maine Coon kitten is a similar weight to any other kitten.
+At birth, Maine Coon kitten weight is similar to any other kitten.
 It may look a little larger than average because of its fluffy fur.

 By three months, a kitten can weigh anything from 2 to 8 pounds and it will keep gaining weight in fits and starts until it matures at about 4 years of age.